Rinus Bennaars

-Rinus Bennaars (14 October 1931 – 8 November 2021) was a Dutch professional footballer who was played as a midfielder.
+Rinus Bennaars (14 October 1931 – 8 November 2021) was a Dutch professional footballer who played as a midfielder.

 Club career

-Bennaars started his career at the time that professional football in the Netherlands did not yet exist.
-At the time of the first professional football in the country Bennaars and SV DOSKO started in the Dutch Second Division.
-After three years of professional football at DOSKO Bennaars switched to NOAD, where he stayed one season before making another switch, towards Feijenoord.
-At his second season at Feijenoord Bennaars won his first trophy when the club won the Eredivisie.
-They retained their title in the following season and Bennaars was invited to join the Netherlands national team again, nine years after his last call-up.
+Bennaars started his career before professional football was established in the Netherlands.
+When professional football was introduced in the country, Bennaars and SV DOSKO began playing in the Dutch Second Division.
+After three years at DOSKO, Bennaars joined NOAD for one season before transferring to Feijenoord.
+In his second season with Feijenoord, Bennaars won his first trophy when the club won the Eredivisie.
+They retained the title the following season, and Bennaars was recalled to the Netherlands national team again, nine years after his last call-up.
 He left Feijenoord after five seasons and went to play another two years in the Second Division at DFC, where he won the championship of that division in his first season.
 After his second season at the club Bennaars retired from professional football.

 International career

-On 25 November 1951, when playing for DOSKO, Bennaars played his first match for the Netherlands national team in Rotterdam versus Belgium.
+On 25 November 1951, while playing for DOSKO, Bennaars played his first match for the Netherlands national team in Rotterdam versus Belgium.
 The Netherlands lost the match 7–6, but Bennaars managed to score one of the Dutch goals.
-Until 19 May 1954 he played ten times for the national team.
+Until 19 May 1954, he played ten times for the national team.
 In 1963, he played in another five matches, bringing his total caps to 15.
 He played one match at the 1952 Summer Olympics.

 Personal life

-At the time of his retirement, Bennaars worked for the Dutch Railways.
-He and his wife Corry lost two daughters in infancy and his wife died of Parkinson's disease in 2005.
+Upon retiring, Bennaars worked for Dutch Railways.
+He and his wife, Corry, lost two daughters in infancy.
+His wife later died of Parkinson's disease in 2005.
 Bennaars died in his home-town Bergen op Zoom on 8 November 2021, at the age of 90.